Chapter 2:

 Her voice broke, and she pressed her face into his chest, sobbing for the first time in front of anyone.

-Yuji wrapped his arms around her, holding her close.
+Yuji wrapped his arms around her.
 “Shh… I’m here.
 I’m not going anywhere.”

 Aiko clung to him like her life depended on it.
-Her small hands gripped the fabric of his shirt as though it were the only anchor in the storm of her world.
+Her fingers gripped his shirt like it was the only anchor she had.

 “I don’t care what they say,” she whispered between sobs.
 “I just… I just want to be with you.”

-Yuji gently stroked her hair.
+Yuji stroked her hair gently.
 “Then we’ll find a way.
 Together.
 You don’t have to fight alone.”

-For the first time since her parents had discovered the relationship, Aiko felt something resembling hope.
-Her heart still ached with fear, but for the first time in days, she felt safe.
-Yuji’s presence was like a shield, protecting her from the pressure and judgment that had been suffocating her.
+For the first time since her parents discovered the relationship, Aiko felt something close to hope.
+Her heart still ached with fear, but in Yuji’s arms, she felt safe.

 Yuji welcomed her without questions.
 No scolding.
 No lectures.
 Just quiet understanding.

 They sat together on his bed, hands entwined.
-She rested her head on his shoulder, and he held her close, letting her cry until her tears ran dry.
+She rested her head on his shoulder, and he let her cry until there were no tears left.

 “You don’t have to,” Yuji whispered.
 “Not tonight.
 Not yet.
 Just be here with me.”

-And in Yuji’s steady embrace, she finally allowed herself to hope that maybe, just maybe, love could be enough.
+And in his quiet embrace, she allowed herself to hope that maybe—just maybe—love could be enough.

 Please sign in to leave a comment.